codeep/react-recaptcha-v3/README.md

 This component is created in order to make the experience of integrating Google ReCaptcha into React apps easier and smoother.

-Currently, we are using ReCaptcha V2 here.
-ReCaptcha V3 is still in beta version; so, we will update our component when they release the stable version.
+Currently, we are using ReCaptcha V3, which is still in beta version; so, we will update our component when they release the stable version.

 P.S.
 It will open the ReCaptcha window only when there are some doubts by Google; otherwise, it will automatically generate the recaptcha token.